pneumaticapp/pneumaticworkflow/README.md

 ### Prerequisites
-* Operating System: Linux(Ubuntu/Debian), macOS or Windows(install and run at your own risk)[^1]
+* Operating System: Linux(Ubuntu/Debian), macOS or Windows(install and run at your own risk)
 * Git version 2.0 or above
 * Docker version 2.27 or above
 * Docker compose version 27.0 or above

-[^1]: The current version of Pneumatic is being developed, tested and deployed on Ubuntu/Debian.
-We're currently working to offer support for Mac and Windows, but at this point we can't guarantee you won't run into issues on those systems.

 ### Add the following lines to your hosts file